 This app is suitable for devices with larger screens, like Chromebooks or tablets.

 There are also audio filters, chroma-key (for those of you who love green screens), numerous video effects, transitions, and more.
 It lacks the power of a complete desktop editor.
-This, however, comes a lot closer than the majority of its rivals.
+This, however, comes to a lot closer than the majority of its rivals.

 A more recent generation of video editor software includes GoPro Quik.
 It’s decent enough if you only need something basic.
 You can load up to 50 images and video clips into the app at one time.